magnuscolors/docker-open-vm-tools/README.md

 # docker-open-vm-tools
-A minimal container to run open-vm-tools
+A Debian lastest based Docker container running open-vm-tools only on VMware hosted CoreOS instances

 ## From cloud-config
 ```